AayushSomvanshi/Skillink/README.md

+## 📝 Problem Statement

+This project was built as part of the **Odoo Hackathon 2025**.

+We chose the problem statement:

+> **"Skill Swap Platform"** – Create a platform that enables users to exchange skills by matching what they offer with what they want to learn.

+The goal was to promote collaborative learning, reduce entry barriers for skill acquisition, and build a peer-powered ecosystem of growth.

+---

 # Skillink 🎯

 Match.
 Swap.
 Learn.
 Grow.
 Skillink helps you connect with people offering the skills you want, and wanting the skills you offer.